Natural ways to improve insulin sensitivity

-Insulin is a hormone that helps control the amount of sugar, or glucose, in the blood.
-The body's cells respond to insulin by absorbing sugar from the blood.
+Insulin is a hormone that helps the body control the level of sugar, or glucose, in the blood.

 Insulin sensitivity varies between people and can change according to various lifestyle and dietary factors.
-Improving insulin sensitivity may benefit people who have or are at risk of type 2 diabetes.
+Improving it may benefit those who have or are at risk of type 2 diabetes.

-In this article, we look at lifestyle and dietary factors that may help a person improve their insulin sensitivity naturally.
+In this article, we look at lifestyle and dietary factors that may help a person improve their insulin sensitivity using natural therapies and products.

 Getting more exercise